Seeed-Studio/sscma-example-sg200x/solutions/sscma-node/README.md

      - Create a saving instance with options for storage type and duration.
      - Destroy the saving instance when it is no longer needed.
      - Enable or disable saving functionality.

+If you are not familiar with Node-Red, you can watch this [tutorial](https://www.youtube.com/watch?v=DFNv91TTt68) to learn how to use nodes to achieve different functions and building UI.

 ## Conclusion